UMAprotocol/UMIPs/UMIPs/umip-60.md

 ---

 ## Rationale
 The rationale behind this change is giving deployers more useful collateral currency options.
-This is an advancement into a better type of collateral.
+This is an advancement into a new types of collateral and would allow DPI and INDEX holders to create options and synthetic assets within the UMA ecosystem.

 $400 USD equivalent was chosen as the final fee because it is equal to or above the mimimum of already approved coins.